 Wow, so that is how to make leather.
 25 steps to awesomeness in how leather is made!
 It’s exciting to see all that has gone into the tanning process.
 So much goes into how leather is tanned.
 If you’re curious about the types of leather that are made, click here to read a guide I wrote about all the different types of leather available.

 It definitely makes me appreciate the leather goods I have and the leather I get to work with.
 It’s already been on an incredible journey just to get here, and it’s such a great opportunity to be able to craft it further into a usable leather good that can be used and enjoyed for years and generations.
+To learn about the life of a leather worker, click here for my article on being a Leathersmith.

 What animal skins are used to make leather?